 - In a large bowl, cream shortening and sugar until light and fluffy.
 Add eggs, one at a time, beating well after each addition.
 Combine flour, baking powder, nutmeg and salt; gradually add to creamed mixture alternately with milk, beating well after each addition.

 - Fill greased muffin cups two-thirds full.
-Bake at 350° for 18 minutes or until a toothpick inserted near the center comes out clean.
+Bake at 350° for 18 minutes or until a toothpick inserted in the center comes out clean.
 Cool for 5 minutes before removing from pan to a wire rack.
 Dip doughnuts in melted butter, then roll in cinnamon-sugar.
 Serve warm.
-Yield: about 10 servings.